adalseno/st-montecarlo-simulation-m7/README.md

-# st-montecarlo-simulation-m7
+# Simple Monte CArlo simulation in Streamlit
-Simple app in streamlit to show a Monte Carlo simulation
+Simple app in streamlit to show a Monte Carlo simulation in Streamlit